twilson63/s3foo/readme.md

 # s3foo

-push your website to s3 with a single command....
+s3foo is a command-line app, that pushes contents of the current folder to a s3 bucket and enables the bucket as a website.

 ## install